ramirez0307/ramirez0307.github.io/README.md

 ![LoopToAddDataToContentValue.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/LoopToAddDataToContentValue.png)

-The for loop above executes the same amount of time as the values that exist in the array.
+The for loop above executes the same amount of time as the values in the Array.
 Below is a visual presentation of how this would have been completed by directly passing the key: value pair to the contentValues.

 ![ExampleOfDirectImput.png](https://raw.githubusercontent.com/ramirez0307/ramirez0307.github.io/main/Narrative%20Images/ExampleOfDirectImput.png)

-If we only have one table to interact with, this approach would be ideal as the keys will never change, but since we have multiple tables, this approach would not work since the keys will change based on what table is being used.
+If we only have one table to interact with, this approach would be ideal as the keys will never change, but since we have multiple tables, this approach would not work since the keys will vary based on what table is being used.

 Finally, All the data in contentValues is read and entered into its respective table.